|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-This field was a temporary airfield with a 4,000-foot runway consisting of gravel cut out of a 200' tall teak forest.
+Built as a temporary airfield with a 4,000' runway surfaced with gravel cut from a 200' tall teak forest.

-Used by the 311th Fighter Group, in the middle of May 1944, flying P-51C Mustangs.
-During August 1944, the 8th Reconnaissance Group, based at Barrackpore, India, sent a detachment of the 20th Reconnaissance Squadron to fly reconnaissance missions from the field with F-5s (P-38 Lightning).
+Used by the U. S. Army Air Force (USAAF) as a forward airfield.
+In the middle of May 144 based the 311th Fighter Group (311th F-B-G) operating P-51C Mustangs.
+During August 1944, the 8th Reconnaissance Group, based at Barrackpore Airfield in India, sent a detachment of the 20th Reconnaissance Squadron to fly reconnaissance missions from the field with F-5s (P-38 Lightning).
 The detachment moved out in November.
 The 311th was replaced in August by the 80th Fighter Group, flying P-47 Thunderbolts until January 1945 when the airfield was closed.